olliw42/otxtelemetry/README.md

-OlliW Telemetry for OpenTx/EdgeTx with MAVLink, Scripts, Hardware, Code and Stuff
+OlliW Telemetry for OpenTx/EdgeTx with MAVLink, Lua Scripts, Hardware, Code and Stuff
 ===========

 The project brings native MAVLink telemetry capabilities to OpenTx/EdgeTx.